codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_composer.rst

 Upgrading to a Specified Version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For example, you may want to upgrade to v4.4.8 after v4.5.0 has been released.
+For example, you may want to upgrade from v4.4.7 to v4.4.8 after v4.5.0 has been released.

 In that case, open **composer.json** in your project root folder, and specify the framework version: